 With her boundless enthusiasm and easygoing attitude, Mar aims to inspire you to get off the couch (unless you’re watching her on TV, of course) and only promotes what she believes is worth your time … and your dime.
 An established tastemaker and trusted trendsetter, she’s been described as a “beautiful ball of energy” by Gene Simmons, “a smurf on crack” by comedian Christopher Titus, and she’s even been spoofed on “Talk Soup” by Joel McHale and unnecessarily censored by Jimmy Kimmel.

-Every week viewers tune in to watch her on her latest adventures on Fox 11 and Thursday mornings when she hosts the “Marpop Weekend Roundup” on Good Day LA, an on-air party featuring her latest food finds, live music, great getaways, plus the top fashion, beauty and fitness trends.
+Every week viewers tune in to watch her on her latest adventures on Fox 11 and Thursday mornings when she hosts the “Marpop Weekend Roundup” on Good Day LA, a one-of-a-kind party featuring her latest food finds, live music, great getaways, plus the top fashion, beauty and fitness trends.

 Mar also co-hosts the popular “Love It, Buy It!” segment on E!
 News with Giuliana Rancic, offering limited-time discounts on designer fashions, accessories, beauty products and gifts.